Westwing-Home-and-Living/ww-prototyping-blueprint/readme.md

 # Westwing Prototyping Blueprint

-This is a simple blueprint to kick off mockups and prototypes at Westwing.
+This is a simple blueprint to kick off mockups and prototypes using assemble.io and hologram.

 ## How it works